Elderly and disabled passengers will suffer the most from a lack of staff assistance

 Passengers will know it’s not about whether staff are in ticket offices or not, it’s about whether there are staff around full stop.
 After seven years of fares rises the mayor and Transport for London should be cautious not to bite too hard on the hand that feeds them.

 Val Shawcross AM is the London Assembly Labour Transport Spokesperson.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.